storybook-eol/storybook-ui/README.md

 ---

-**This repo has been deprecated because it's not included in https://github.com/storybooks/storybook**
+**This repo has been deprecated because it's now included in https://github.com/storybooks/storybook**

 ---